 First, the LifeSpan TR 1200i is not a great choice for hard running if you’re on the taller side of things.
 The treadbelt is wide and quite long in comparison to other similar folding models.
 But, it may not provide enough room for the long stride of taller runners.
 For jogging and walking it is ideal for anyone.
 On the other hand, the LifeSpan TR 1200i has a high weight limit, of around 300 pounds.
 This makes it ideal for larger people looking to get fit from the comfort of their own home.

 The LifeSpan TR 1200i is a quality machine with a competitive price tag.
 Perfect for having in the home thanks to its space-saving features, this machine offers a modern exercise experience to users.
 If you’re looking for a machine with bells and whistles, this top rated model is a smart choice.

 Confidence Power Plus Motorized Electric Treadmill

 For buyers on a budget, the Confidence Power Plus Motorized Electric is as good as it gets.
 It balances an affordable price-tag with a range of useful features.
 This has earned the Confidence Power Plus Motorized Electric our coveted award of Best On A Budget!
-Retailing for around $500, the Confidence Power Plus Motorized Electric is often available on sale for half the price!
+The Confidence Power Plus Motorized Electric is often available on sale for half its price tag!
 This makes it a clear choice for a budget conscious fitness enthusiast.
 It’s one of the least expensive machines you can buy that actually works well.